Simplified development workflow for GlusterFS

 Git clone the GlusterFS source using

-This will clone the GlusterFS source into a subdirectory named glusterfs with the master branch checked out.
+This will clone the GlusterFS source into a subdirectory named glusterfs with the devel branch checked out.

 It is essential that you use this link to clone, or else you will not be able to submit patches to gerrit for review.

 The commands in this section are to be run inside the glusterfs source directory.